CS342/2025-NeutroFeverGuard/README.md

 Enjoy!

+## Known Issues & Improvements to Make

+- **Apple ID sign-Up issue:** Signing up with Apple ID is currently not functional due to a Spezi-related bug.
+This issue is expected to be resolved in upcoming iterations.
+- **Manual data entry validation:** While our manual data entry feature warns users against entering invalid values (e.g., negative blood pressure), it still accepts unrealistic values (e.g., heart rate of 300 bpm).
+This validation should be improved in future iterations, and [SpeziValidation](https://github.com/StanfordSpezi/SpeziViews/tree/main/Sources/SpeziValidation) can be used.
+- **Real-Time data issues with HealthKit when the App is not in the foreground:** As discussed with the Apple Health Research Team, retrieving real-time data from HealthKit while the app is in the background is inconsistent, which is a known issue on their end.
+Currently, the app receives near-real-time updates even if it is not in the foreground, with HealthKit pushing data approximately once per hour.
+To enable truly real-time fever monitoring when the app is not in the foreground, the system should query locally stored Bluetooth data instead of relying on HealthKit observer queries.

 ## Contributing

 Contributions to this project are welcome.
 Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.